Julie-Steele/Julie-Steele.github.io/index.md

 <img class="profile-picture" src="JuliePhotoBrick.jpg">

+AAA HOW DID U FIND THIS WORK IN PROGRESS
 Hi!
 I’m Julie Steele, a sophomore at MIT studying computer science, artificial intelligence, and econ.
 I love math problems, dancing, improv comedy, and thinking about the future of the world.
 I'm currently spending the summer researching on two symbolic AI projects.

 This is a jekyll based resume template.
 You can find the full source code on [GitHub](https://github.com/bk2dcradle/researcher)